Kwanzaa (Start) in

-Kwanzaa is an African-American and Pan-African celebration of family, community and culture.
-Kwanzaa, a week-long cultural festival from the 26th of December to the 1st of January that climaxes in feasts and gift giving, was initially established to unite African-Americans with their African roots and heritage.
-Nguzo Saba, the seven principles that guide the holiday, is central to Kwanzaa as a different principle is emphasized every day during the celebration.
+Kwanzaa is an African American and Pan African celebration of family, community, and culture.
+It is a week-long cultural festival from December 26th to January 1st.
+Kwanzaa was initially established to unite African Americans with their African roots and heritage.
+Nguzo Saba is a collection of seven principles that guide the holiday.
+They are central to Kwanzaa as a different principle is emphasized each day during the celebration.
 Celebrants often dress in traditional Pan-African clothing and decorate their homes with African artwork.
 Kwanzaa was created in 1965 by Dr. Maulana Karenga, a major figure in the Black Power movement.
 Dr. Karenga’s intention was to provide African Americans with a link to their ancestral heritage.
 Karenga aimed to bring African Americans together as a community by combining various aspects of other celebrations such as Thanksgiving, Christmas, and African Yam Festivals.

-Top Tweets for Kwanzaa
+Top things to do for Kwanzaa